Centennial Park station

-Centennial Park is a TECO Line streetcar station in Tampa, Florida.
+Centennial Park (signed as Ybor City - Centennial Park) is a TECO Line streetcar station in Tampa, Florida.
 The station has one track and one side platform on the north side of 8th Avenue.
 It is the first station on the streetcar and was the location of the opening ceremony of the first train.
 There is parking for the station just north.